Superstition in Pakistan

 Superstition in Pakistan is widespread and many adverse events are attributed to the supernatural effect.
 Superstition is a belief in supernatural causality: that one event leads to the cause of another without any physical process linking the two events, such as astrology, omens, witchcraft, etc., that contradicts natural science.
 In Pakistan, the Magical thinking pervades as many acts and events are attributed to supernatural and ritual, such as prayer, sacrifice, or the observance of a taboo are followed.
 Many believe that magic is effective psychologically as it has placebo effect to psychosomatic diseases.
 Scholars of Islam view superstition as shirk, denying the unity of God and against Sharia.
 Within Islam, shirk is an unforgivable crime; God may forgive any sins if one dies in that state except for committing shirk.
 Sleeping on your right side and reciting the Ayat-ul-Kursi of the Quran can protect person from the evil.

 In Pakistan, mental illness and psychological problems are considered by some to be an encounter with Shaitan (Satan), evil jinns or demons who have taken over one's body and mind.
 It is also assumed that it is caused by the black magic performed by enemies and jealous persons.
 People, especially children and young girls, wear Ta'wiz (Amulet) to ward off evil eye.
 Spells, incantations and curses could also result in ghouls or churail haunting a person.
 Some homes and places are also believed to be haunted by evil ghosts (Bhoot), satanic or other supernatural beings and they could haunt people living there especially during the night.
 Muslim holy persons (Imams, Maulvis, Sufis, Mullahs, Faqirs) perform exorcism on individuals who are believed to be possessed.
 The homes, houses, buildings and grounds are blessed and consecrated by Mullahs or Imams by reciting Qur'an and Adhan, the Islamic call to prayer, recited by the muezzin.
+The most shocking thing is that people after exorcism claim to be fine.
+This has been common among girls who have been observed speaking in men's tone during possession and crying during exorcism procession, however the causes have yet not been scientifically discovered.